ips-ux/MouseSensitivityFix/README.md

 # MouseSensitivityFix

-A World of Warcraft addon that extends mouse sensitivity range beyond the default limits, allowing you to match your desktop mouse speed.
+An Ascension WoW addon that extends mouse sensitivity range beyond the default limits, allowing you to match your desktop mouse speed.

 ## The Problem

 WoW's default mouse sensitivity slider only goes from 0.5 to 1.5, which means even at the lowest setting (0.5), your in-game mouse is still significantly faster than your desktop mouse speed.
-This makes precise cursor movement difficult and feels inconsistent.
+Combine this with a DPI selector on the bottom of your mouse and we have a serious UX issue.

 ## The Solution

-MouseSensitivityFix allows you to set mouse sensitivity as low as **0.01** (or as high as 3.0), giving you full control to match your preferred desktop mouse speed.
+MouseSensitivityFix allows you to set mouse sensitivity as low as **0.01** (or as high as 3.0 for whatever crazy reason - thanks Claude), giving you full control to match your preferred desktop mouse speed.

 ## Installation

 1. Download the latest release
 2. Extract to your `Interface/AddOns` folder
-3. Restart WoW or type `/reload`
+3. Remove -main from filename | "MouseSensitivityFix" should be filename.
+4. Restart Ascension

 ## Usage